NaveenGunapaneni/practising_git/README.md

 ## 📋 Project Overview

-GeoPulse is a full-stack web application designed to provide users with a secure platform for uploading, processing, and managing files (XLSX/CSV formats).
-The application features robust authentication, real-time processing, and comprehensive transaction history tracking.
+GeoPulse is a comprehensive land monitoring and analysis platform that combines web application capabilities with advanced satellite imagery analysis.
+The system provides users with a secure platform for uploading, processing, and managing files (XLSX/CSV formats), along with powerful batch property analysis tools for land cover change detection using Sentinel-2 satellite data.

 ## 🚀 Key Features